dbExpression-team/docs.dbExpression.com/src/pages/core-concepts/basics/select-statement.md

 ## Select One or Many Dynamic Projections

 *dynamic projection* describes a constructed QueryExpression resulting in the selection of more than one field for which no first class data package class exists.
-Execution of the `SelectOne` or `SelectMany` query types results in `dynamic` or `IList<dynamic>`.
+Execution of the `SelectOne` or `SelectMany` query types results in `dynamic` or `IEnumerable<dynamic>`.
 Execution of the QueryExpression will create properties on each dynamic object that match the field names of the columns selected (*Id*, *FirstName*, *LastName*, etc.).

 > Field names from resulting rowsets are used to create the properties on dynamic objects, so provide field names (or aliased field names) that create C# language supported property names.